ecs-org/ecs-docs/admin-manual/maintenance.md

 #### Mail send from ECS to Emailserver doing greylisting

 Issue:
-Emails send from the appliance to a target mailserver that does greylisting will always delay mails and sometimes completly fail to deliver email at all.
+Emails send from the appliance to a target mailserver that does greylisting will always be delayed.

 Resolution:
-To make ECS working with these email domains, the greylisting whitelist of the target mailserver has to be extended with the domain of the ecs appliance.
+To remove those delays, the greylisting whitelist of the target mailserver has to be extended with the domain of the ecs appliance.

 Technical Background:
-The reason for this is that the appliance always uses a new unique email address for each outgoing mail and greylisting always delays the first email from an email address and sometimes blocks access to a whole domain if there are to many email addresses from one domain.
+The appliance always uses a new unique email address for each outgoing mail (beside registration) and greylisting always delays the first email from an email address.

 ### Maintenance commands in a running ecs container
 for most ecs commands it is not important to which instance (web,worker)